Unique coffee culture in Japan

 Instant drip coffee is popular in Japan.
 We set a drip bag containing coffee powder on the cup and pour hot water.
 We can make a cup of coffee easily.
 It’s very convenient.
 It is sold at coffee shops and supermarkets.

 When my husband and I want to drink coffee at home, we make coffee in an easy way.
 Sometimes we use a coffee filter.
 Sometimes we use the Nespresso(espresso coffee machine by Nestle).
 Sometimes we drink instant drip coffee.

 The features of how to drink coffee in Japan

-Iced coffee has been drunk since more than 100 years ago in Japan.
-You can drink a cup of iced coffee in any coffee shops in Japan.
+Iced coffee has been drunk for more than 100 years ago in Japan.
+You can drink a cup of iced coffee in many coffee shops in Japan.
 Especially we like to drink it in summer!
 You can also get bottled or packed iced coffee in supermarkets.

 Somehow many Japanese people like to drink coffee without sugar and milk.
 They like black coffee.
 How about drinking a cup of black coffee in Japan?

 But, I am not good at drinking black coffee.
 Why so many people like black coffee??
 It is bitter!
 So I put sugar and milk in a cup of coffee every time. lol

 Japanese people love coffee and have a unique coffee culture!